Edit all your ad extensions in a spreadsheet

 Create new extensions in Microsoft Advertising Editor:

-Select the campaign to which you want to add the extension to from the tree view in the left panel.
+Select the campaign to which you want to add the extension to from the tree view in the left pane.

-- Select the ad extension under Ads and extensions in the left navigation panel.
+- Select the ad extension under Ads and extensions in the left navigation pane.

 In the data view, click Add extension.